 - Jobs which don’t start as scheduled

-Of course, it’s not really convenient to do it manually, but you can use SqlBak which will make all work for you.
+Of course, it’s not really convenient to do it manually, but you can use SqlBak, which will do all work for you.

 Memory, I/O, and CPU Monitoring